qoderpurnanand/Swan-Documentation/Systems/BankNifty Straddles/readme.md

 - These are performed for Weekly SHORT

 ### 6. Short Monthly Straddles
+- We tested Shorting both CE and PE on current month contracts.
+- This system had negative results.
-### 7. Reverse Monthly Straddles (Long) with adjustments
+### 7. Reverse Monthly Straddles Base case and with adjustments
+- Here, we went long on Monthly CE and PE instead of short.
+- For adjustments, we tested both Delta Based and premium neutral adjustments.
+We decided to go with Delta based adjustments as it perfomed slightly better and since we are going long, we havent missed out on any premium.
 ### 8. Leverage Optimisation 2,4,6,8,10,15
 - We chose 6x Leverage
+### 9. Opening Monthly Long every week.
+- Here, we tested opening monthly long CE and PE every Friday and squared them off on weekly expiry.
-### 9. Squaring off Current Monthly Long and Opening Monthly-II long in the final week of current Month
+### 10. Squaring off Current Monthly Long and Opening Monthly-II long in the final week of current Month.
+- Here, in the final week of the month, to prevent the chance of going long and short on the same strike, we tested squaring off the current expiry on the before the final week began and went long on Next Month contracts on the First day of the final month.

 ## Trigger Logic
 - Trigger % Range 25-200